 - Credit HistoryStudies have shown that drivers with poor credit are more likely to file claims, leading to more expensive car insurance rates.

 - LocationWhere you live contributes to the cost of your premium.
 Drivers from more populated areas with higher crime rates tend to spend more on car insurance.

 There are several factors aside from age contributing to the cost of car insurance.
 Because providers consider so many variables, it’s always best to compare rates from multiple carriers.

 How Drivers Under 25 Can Pay Less for Car Insurance

 Car insurance for a 25-year-old can be expensive.
-Taking these actions can help young drivers lower their insurance costs and receive more affordable premiums.
+But taking proactive steps, like taking a defensive driving course and working on your credit score, can help drivers lower their insurance costs and receive more affordable premiums.

 Improve your driving record.

 Safe drivers pay significantly lower premiums than those with violations.
 If you currently have a clean record, keep it that way because it will benefit you tremendously in the long term.